 6. Have students use Google Drive for writing.
 That’s really an entire post unto itself, but in summary: Google Docs is a free cloud-based tool that will let you access all your students’ writing under your Google login.
 You can highlight text, leave comments, and participate in the editing process quickly and easily.
 Each collaborator in the Google Doc can use a different color for his or her work so it’s easy to distinguish between what a student wrote, what a peer co-editor added, and what the teacher added.
 Here are some helpful resources: Grading papers with Google Docs made easy; How Google Docs supports collaboration in the writing process; and Using Google Docs to improve student writing.

-7. Provide a “compliment sandwich” for students’ writing.
+7. Create a document of frequently-used comments for students’ writing and copy/paste from it.
 I like to include three sentences when grading student writing: an initial compliment on something the child has done well, then a suggestion for improvement, followed by another compliment.
-I realize it can be difficult (and time consuming) to think of original, carefully-worded, and encouraging comments for students, so I created this 21 page PDF of Feedback Comments for Student Writing.
+It can de difficult and time-consuming, though, to come up with original, carefully-worded, and encouraging comments for students, so I recommend writing them out one time and then copying and pasting from there.
+If you don’t feel like creating your own, you can purchase my 21 page PDF Feedback Comments for Student Writing.
 It contains hundreds of comment suggestions you can use for written feedback.
 The comments can also be used to guide your conversations during writing workshop and writing conferences, and to describe student writing for portfolio assessments, progress reports, report cards, or in parent conferences.

 8. Type your feedback comments instead of hand-writing them.
 You can copy and paste from the document I created (above) or from your own typed comments.
 Put your comments for the entire class in one document, separated by student names.
 Print the pages out, cut them into strips, and staple each one onto student work.
 The next time you need to grade student writing, half of your work will already be done for you, and you can share much more detailed feedback than if you had to hand write the same basic things over and over.
 It’s also easier to see what feedback you gave each student in the previous assignment: you can see if the student made progress in the areas you suggested and make sure your next set of feedback is different.